Loop Trail? No

 Waterfall Trail - .75 miles, this trail may be entered from the back side of the Nature Trail at the Lodge or from the park road.
 A small seasonal waterfall is present surrounded by wild azaleas and rocky cliffs.
 A loop connects this trail with the Cascade Trail making for a very scenic hike.
 The Old Still Path diverges off the Waterfall Trail about halfway down the hill.
 This path is Moderate.

-Golf Course Loop - (Note: This trail is currently closed for removal of downed trees from recent storms.)
-3.5 miles, this trail follows the circumference of the golf course.
+Golf Course Loop - 3.5 miles, this trail follows the circumference of the golf course.
 This trail begins across the street from the Lodge and ends at the Lodge playground.
 It winds around the mountain, crossing a small stream.
 Watch out for flying golf balls!
 This path is Easy.

 Guntersville State Park is one of the premiere birding areas in northeastern Alabama.
 Renowned for its Eagle Awareness Weekends, the park is best visited in the winter.
 During this time, look for dense populations of waterfowl, and the chance to spy a vagrant such as Red-necked Grebe or an unusual gull.
 The woodlands through the park should be checked during migration for a variety of warblers, vireos, tanagers and grosbeaks.
 Migration is also the best time to search for shorebirds on any exposed mudflats.
 Wading birds such as Great Blue Heron and Great Egret occur year-round and nest on islands in Guntersville Lake.